shxuryaaz/shxuryaaz/README.md

 ---

 ## About Me

-I’ve been writing code for 6+ years — which is mostly a long-running negotiation with compilers, runtime errors, and systems that fail in ways documentation never warns you about.

-My work focuses on **Python-based backend systems**, **AI/ML-powered applications**, and **full-stack development**.
-I’ve built systems that integrate LLMs into real workflows, worked with data pipelines and APIs, and explored blockchain beyond surface-level experimentation.

-I’m especially interested in **how systems break under load, how models behave in production, and how to design software that’s debuggable, secure, and maintainable**.
+i've Been writing code for 6+ years which is just a polite way of saying I’ve spent a disturbing amount of time arguing with compilers and occasionally winning where i've worked with Python, JavaScript, and AI frameworks basically anything that can either crash spectacularly or change the world.
+Sometimes both at the same time. i've also built AI-powered systems, played around with blockchain (yes it’s more than just memes and coins) and broken enough cybersecurity rules to know how to secure them properly.

 ---